OET or Occupational English Test is used to evaluate the linguistic skills of healthcare professionals for the purpose of registration and

 10. How does OET differ from other language exams?

-11. What is the validity of OET test score?
+11. What is the validity of

-OET scores are valid up to two years.
+OET scores are

 12. What all materials should I carry with me to the test room?

 You should carry your original passport to the test room.
 You should also carry good quality pencils and erasers with you.
-Water in a small bottle without label is also allowed inside the test centre.
+Water in a small bottle without

 13. What if I can’t appear on the test day and I need to postpone my exam?